 After qualifying from Keele University in 2006, Rachael gained a wealth of experience at several large teaching hospital in London.
 She then transferred to the private sector specialising in musculoskeletal and sports injuries, and also trained to be a certified pilates instructor.
 By working in different specialties throughout the course of her career, Rachael is able to provide a truly holistic approach to assessment and treatment.
 She enjoys working with clients whatever their age or goal, and will work with them to ensure their rehabilitation programme is meaningful to them so they feel empowered and motivated.

-After making the move to Bath in 2019, Rachael has joined the team at The Pure Practice alongside Sonja Bass.
-The clinic prides itself on building strong relationships with every client and helping them return to the sports or hobbies they love.
+Rachael has joined the team at The Medical, located in Bath and Midsomer Norton.
+Rachael prides herself on building strong relationships with every client and helping them return to the sports or hobbies they love.

 Grad Dip Phys MCSP MAACP HCPC.re